MicrosoftDocs/PowerShell-Docs/reference/6/About/about_Classes.md

 ## CLASS METHODS

 Methods define the actions that a class can perform.
-Methods can take parameters that provide input data, and can return output;
+Methods can take parameters that provide input data.
-the returned data can be of any defined data type.
+Methods can return or not return output; when a method returns data, the returned data can be of any defined data type.
-Also, methods can have no parameters and return output.

 ### EXAMPLE: A simple class with properties and methods